 Oliver Sacks’ A Leg To Stand On is my favorite of his books, which is saying something: I like it better than his wonderful biography On the Move, and better than his many collections of narrative essays.
 A Leg To Stand On is a philosophical memoir-novel, based on his own experience and with himself as the main character.

 Sacks went to a Norwegian village on vacation and chose to climb a nearby mountain.
-Near the top, he ran into a bull, right in the middle of his path.
-Attempting to flee this bull, he fell over a cliff and severely damaged his leg.
-The first part of the book tells a man v. nature story about trying to inch back down the mountain, scrabbling on his butt like a crab with a wounded pincer, increasingly convinced that he wouldn’t make it, night would fall, and he would freeze to death.
+Near the top he ran into a bull and, while attempting to flee, fell over a cliff and gruesomely broke his leg.
+The first part of the book tells a man versus nature story, about trying to inch back down the mountain, scrabbling on his butt like a crab with a wounded pincer, increasingly convinced that he wouldn’t make it, night would fall, and he would freeze to death.

 Most of the book is about what happens after he’s rescued, but the gripping early chapter already displays the book’s best features: a narrative style of surpassing clarity and readability, intermixed with reflections of quite astonishing philosophical penetration and literary scope.